Russia’s top retail and tech companies join forces to hunt for innovations in the rest of the world

 As Russia’s retail and tech sectors consolidate, the leading companies are turned their gaze outwards to hunt for new technology and innovation.

-Russia’s biggest supermarket chain X5 Retail Group, Europe’s largest white consumer goods retailer M.Video and German furniture chain Hoff have joined forces to “scout and adopt innovations” in a project dubbed the “Retail Innovation Tech Alliance” (RITA), the companies said in a statement emailed to bne IntelliNews.
+Russia’s biggest supermarket chain X5 Retail Group, world's tenth largest white consumer goods retailer M.Video-Eldorado Group and German furniture chain Hoff have joined forces to “scout and adopt innovations” in a project dubbed the “Retail Innovation Tech Alliance” (RITA), the companies said in a statement emailed to bne IntelliNews.

 “The project is going to look for new technology solutions both in Russia and on major global start-up platforms,” the companies said.